bostrt/mod_serverheader/README.md

 -----------

-This directive allows you to override Apache HTTPD's `Server` respones header.
+This directive allows you to override Apache HTTPD's `Server` response header.
 In addition to configuring this directive, you may also need to modify your [`ServerTokens`](https://httpd.apache.org/docs/2.4/mod/core.html#servertokens) directive to allow for a longer value to be used.

 #### Example Usage:
 ```